2.3.2 Drugs for arrhythmias

 - Amiodarone has many potentially serious side-effects and is reserved for treatment of life-threatening arrhythmias or when other drugs are contra-indicated or ineffective.

 - Amiodarone may cause corneal microdeposits, thyroid dysfunction, pneumonitis, peripheral neuropathy and hepatotoxicity.
-Refer to shared care guideline for further information, including monitoring requirements and drug interactions.
+Refer to MHRA or shared care guideline for further information, including monitoring requirements and drug interactions.

 - Patients receiving amiodarone should avoid exposure of the skin to direct sunlight or sun lamps; a sunscreening product providing a minimum of SPF 30 should be applied if amiodarone is prescribed (see BNF section 18.8.1)